piotrszmydki/osa/README.md

 Prepare disk for storage providers like swift, lvm ( with scripts )

 run inst.sh
-Script shows you some files with description what yoy can do:
+Script shows you some files with description what you can do:
 1. with passwords ( you can change password for openstack dashboard in line keystone_admin_password.
 2. with inventory configuration - you can add hostnames in section [hosts] like (one per line): controller